Writing bitcoin wallets in Rust is easy with

 }

-At first I just wanted to throw a blockchain
+At first I just wanted to throw a blockchain field in there and then use that

 to map between prefixes, but since I’m not as clever as I wish I was I didn’t